KarimHassanieh/Aerial-Robotics/README.md

 __**Results Obtained :**__

-## Programming Project 1 - PD Control of Quadrator in X-Y Plane 2-D
+## Programming Project 2 - PD Control of Quadrator in 2-D Plane

-__**Objective :**__ The goal of  this exercise is  to implement a PD controller to control the height of a quadrotor, as well as tune its gains.
+__**Objective :**__ The goal of  this exercise is  to implement a PD controller to control the motion of a quadrotor in 2-D plane , as well as tune its gains.
 The controller only contains a Proportional and Derivate gain.
 In addition the input should have a rise time of less than 1s and a maximum overshoot of less than 5%.

  <p align="center"><img src="./Images/Project%202/quad.jpg" /></p>